redox-os/book/src/porting-applications.md

 """
 ```

-- The `bin-name` after `binary=` is where you will insert the Cargo package name of your program.
+- The `bin-name` after `binary=` is where you will insert the Cargo package name of your application.
-- The `--add-your-flag-here` will be replaced by the program flags.
+- The `--add-your-flag-here` will be replaced by the application flags.

 ### Cargo flags command example

-Some Rust programs have flags for customization, you can find them below the `[features]` section in the `Cargo.toml` file.
+Some Rust applications have flags for customization, you can find them below the `[features]` section in the `Cargo.toml` file.

 ```toml
 script = """